These Chocolate Sea Salt Energy Bars are inspired by Rx bars and are vegan, paleo, no-bake, and require only a few ingredients.

 - Loaf pan

-- 1 tsp cacao nibs or finely chopped 100% dark chocolate (optional)
+- 1 teaspoon cacao nibs or finely chopped 100% dark chocolate (optional)

-- 1/4 cup tbsp melted coconut butter or oil
+- ¼ cup tablespoon melted coconut butter or coconut oil

 - pinch of salt

-- optional: 2 tbsp collagen (if not vegan)
+- optional: 2 tablespoon collagen (if not vegan)

 1. Line your loaf pan with 2 overlapping sheets of parchment paper.
 Set aside.